 Insert the needle into the rubber stopper on top of the medicine bottle.
 Push down on the plunger to push the air into the bottle (Image 1).

 Leave the syringe in the bottle.
 Now turn the bottle upside down so that the bottle is on top and the syringe is on the bottom (Image 2).

 Make sure that the tip of the needle is below the level of the liquid in the bottle.
 Pull back on the plunger.
 This will cause the medicine to fill the syringe (Image 3).

 Stop pulling the plunger when the right amount of medicine is in the syringe, but don’t remove the needle from the bottle.

 To remove air bubbles, tap the barrel of the syringe with your finger or knuckle.
 This will move any bubbles to the top of the syringe (Image 4).

 Push the plunger up to remove the air bubbles from the syringe.

-Pull down on the plunger once more to fill the syringe with the amount of medicine.
+Pull back on the plunger once more to fill the syringe with the correct amount of medicine.

 Repeat these steps until all air bubbles are gone.

 If your healthcare provider has told you to replace the needle with a new one, then do so as instructed.